mongodb/docs/source/includes/fact-distributed-rs-siteB-config.rst

    in the list.
 You must record *array position*, not ``_id``, as these ordinals will be different if you remove a member.

 #.
-In the :program:`mongo` shell connected to the replica set's
+In the :binary:`~bin.mongo` shell connected to the replica set's
    primary, issue a command sequence similar to the following:

    .. code-block:: javascript